Amazon video service looking to expand Indian regional content

 MUMBAI (Reuters) - Amazon.com Inc's video service will look to add more regional content in India, two company executives said, as it competes with a host of global and local players for a bigger share of a fledgling online streaming market.

-Beyond Hindi shows and Bollywood movies, Prime Video has also been broadening its film catalog in southern Indian languages such as Tamil and Telagu, Asia-Pacific content head James Farrell said.
+Beyond Hindi shows and Bollywood movies, Prime Video has also been broadening its film catalog in southern Indian languages such as Tamil and Telugu, Asia-Pacific content head James Farrell said.

 "We want to figure out how do we do more in the South," Farrell said.
 "We haven't announced any originals yet from the South but we are looking to do as much as can be done."